DarioCepele/TravelAPI-S2i/readme.md

   - Method: `GET`
   - Description: Retrieve orders filtered by a specific date.

 - **Get All Orders by Product**

   - Endpoint: `/search/:productName`
   - Method: `GET`
-  - Description: Retrieve orders filtered by a specific date.
+  - Description: Retrieve orders filtered by a specific product.

 - **Get Orders by ID**